Fast Nonblocking Persistence for Concurrent Data Structures: System Design

 Persistent blocks created or deleted in a given epoch will be recorded in thread- and epoch-specific to-be-persisted (TBP) and to-be-freed (TBF) containers.
-Every thread maintains four statically allocated instances of each (Fig.~\ref{fig:pseudo}, lines~\ref{code:tbp} and~\ref{code:tbf}).
+Every thread maintains four statically allocated instances of each (only 3 are actually needed, but indexing is faster with 4---Fig.~\ref{fig:pseudo}, lines~\ref{code:tbp} and~\ref{code:tbf}).

 TBPs are fixed-size circular buffers.
 When a buffer is full, its thread removes and writes back a block before inserting a new one.
 In the original version of Montage, epoch advance always occurs in a dedicated background thread (the \sync\ operation handshakes with this thread).
 As part of the advance from epoch $e$ to $e+1$, the background thread iterates over all worker threads $t$, waits for $t$ to finish any active operation in $e-1$, extracts all blocks from TBP$[t][(e-1)\!\!\!\mod 4]$, and writes those blocks back to memory.